magento/devdocs/guides/v2.2/contributor-guide/contributing.md

 ## Porting code contributions across Magento versions {#porting}

-In order to keep consistency between Magento release lines (2.2, 2.3, etc), there are two techniques of code delivery: back-port and/or up-port.
-Every Magento Contributor, who wants to deliver their solution across all Magento versions, faces the same problem.
+To maintain consistency between Magento release lines (2.2, 2.3, etc), there are two techniques of code delivery: back-port and/or up-port.
+Every Magento contributor who wants to deliver their solution across all Magento versions faces the same problem.
 How do you port fixes easily?

 We provide two options to create back-ports and up-ports for your code contributions: